putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The shuttle sat toward the edge of the vast Imperial landing platform at the Endor base.
 It had just touched down moments ago.
 The engines were still winding down when the lieutenant decided to head out to wherever he was going.

 The troopers watched him head toward the edge of the landing platform.
-His was a snappy, purposeful stride of the officer class, albeit somewhat awkardly, as if his limbs were a bit too long and he wasn't used to operating them.
+His was a snappy, purposeful stride of the officer class, albeit somewhat awkwardly, as if his limbs were a bit too long and he wasn't used to operating them.
 His uniform seemed to be made for someone of more average proportions and then draped onto him.
 He made it to the edge before he stopped, looked around a bit and finally motioned a ground crewman over to him.
 He gesticulated broadly at the crewman.
 He seemed to be yelling at him.
 The crewman motioned in the direction of a ladder over the edge to a vertiginous climb several stories down from the landing platform.

 Once the lieutenant was out of sight, the crewman turned to another, said something, and the two began laughing.